-Data for the two years were combined and then assigned to one of six groups (male adult, male sub-adult, male juvenile, female adult, female sub-adult, female juvenile) to determine whether liver element concentrations varied with sex and age class.
-Concentrations varied with sex and/or age for some elements and trends for the toxic heavy metals (mercury, cadmium, and lead) are shown in Figure 3.
+Data for the three years were combined and then assigned to one of six demographic groups (male adult, male sub-adult, male juvenile, female adult, female sub-adult, female juvenile) to determine whether liver element concentrations varied with sex and age class.
+Concentrations varied with sex and/or age for some elements.
+In this report demographic differences are described for the toxic metal/metalloids arsenic, cadmium, copper, and lead, and for the essential elements copper and zinc.